dimitri-yatsenko/datajoint-book/book/30-schema-design/025-entity-integrity.md

 However, if the table uses identifiers that do not ensure a 1:1 mapping to actual persons—such as cell phone numbers, which might be shared or changed—a more appropriate table name should be chosen, like `UserAccount`, to reflect the specific entity type being represented.
 This clarity helps avoid confusion and ensures that the database design accurately mirrors the real-world relationships it models.

-2. **Establish identification tracking**
+## Step 2.
+Establish Entity Identification
-For all entities track by the database, select a way to identify entities and track their identity overtime.
+For all entities tracked by the database, determine how the entities will be identified in the physical world.
+This may require establishing and enforcing an identification system.

-3. **Choose Primary Keys and Unique Indexes**
+## Step 3.
+Define Primary Keys and Secondary Unique Indexes

 Every table in a relational database must have a **primary key**, and the attributes of the primary key cannot be nullable.
 This requirement is essential for maintaining **entity integrity**, as it prevents the creation of records that cannot be uniquely identified.